OpenSPG/KAG/kag/examples/google_web_search_mcp/README.md

 1. Why is the sky blue?
 2. What is Dundar effect?

-After launch, please input the questions you want to ask, we will retrieve the relevant web page through google, and then return the results to you.
+After launch, please input the questions you want to ask, we will retrieve the relevant web page through Google, and then return the results to you.